fvigotti/webpack-problem-scss/readme.md

 sass + css included in ./dist

 # result :
-no styles included in ./dist
+only css ( not the sass compiled source code)  included in ./dist

 ```